rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 1. **Namespaces**:

+A feature of linux kernel that helps with isolating certain system resources so that the given set of processes has its own resources that only these processes can see and access.

-Docker uses _namespaces_ to isolate workspace PIDs, Unix Timesharing, Network, Interprocess, Mounts, User, UTS, IPC, Cgroup. i.e. Every Linux system starts with a PID of 1 and so on for other processes' that it runs.
+Docker uses _namespaces_ to isolate workspace PIDs, Unix Timesharing, Network, Interprocess, Mounts, User, IPC, Cgroup. i.e. Every Linux system starts with a PID of 1 and so on for other processes' that it runs.
 The container could have 1 process running with a PID of 1 in it's own namespace, and it will be mapped to hosts unique PID.

 A namespace wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated